Our Mission, Beliefs, and Values

 We believe in the power of women

-• Each student succeeds in a supportive environment that encourages development of her distinct abilities, talents, and interests.
+• Each student succeeds in a supportive environment that encourages the development of her distinct abilities, talents, and interests.

 • Gwynedd women are educated, inspired, and empowered by Mercy to effect change for the greater good.